Strap yourselves in and start your engines, because the Formula 1 Hungarian Grand Prix 2021 race starts on Sunday, August 1st.

 - Oct 9-11: Eifel Grand Prix won by Lewis Hamilton (Mercedes)

 - Oct 23-25: Portuguese Grand Prix won by Lewis Hamilton (Mercedes)

 - Oct 30-Nov 1: Emilia Romagna Grand Prix won by Lewis Hamilton (Mercedes)

 - Nov 13-15: Turkish Grand Prix won by Lewis Hamilton (Mercedes)

 - Nov 27-29: Bahrain Grand Prix won by Lewis Hamilton (Mercedes)

 - Dec 4-6: Sakhir Grand Prix won by Sergio Perez (Racing Point-BWT Mercedes)

 - Dec 11-13: Abu Dhabi Grand Prix won by Max Verstappen (Red Bull Racing-Honda)

-Lewis Hamilton is favorite to win.
+Lewis Hamilton is again a favorite to win.
 This would be Hamilton’s 8th Championship, meaning that he would overtake Michael Schumacher to hold the record of winning the most championships ever.